 If all entities in a group are switches or lights then Home Assistant adds a switch at the top of the card that turns them all on/off at once.
 If you want to hide this switch, set

 You can create views (tabs) that contain other groups (but not other groups which are marked as

 Notice in the example below that in order to refer to the group “Living Room”, you use

 group.living_room (lowercase and spaces replaced with underscores).

-# Example configuration.yaml entry that shows two groups, referred to in a view group (tab) Living Room: entities: - light.light_family_1 - binary_sensor.motion_living Bedroom: light.light_bedroom, switch.sleeping Rooms: view: yes name: Rooms entities: - group.living_room - group.bedroom
+# Example configuration.yaml entry that shows two groups, referred to in a view group (tab) Living Room: control: hidden entities: - light.light_family_1 - binary_sensor.motion_living Bedroom: light.light_bedroom, switch.sleeping Rooms: view: true name: Rooms entities: - group.living_room - group.bedroom